jayteylee/ANDIE/README.md

 (Jake) Found a problem with the saveAs method which would show an open dialog box instead of a save dialog box.

+(Jake)I think there may still be some edge problems with export and save to do with file extensions, however I think I have the major problems sorted.
+If the file does not contain a jpg, jpeg, png, JFIF extension, it will have .jpg appended to the file.
+This can lead to strange naming, if for example the file was test.txt it would be saved as test.txt.jpg.
+However the save would still work fine.

 ----